 It’s ad-free, ISO/GDPR-compliant, and self-service.

-With the uQualio white-label video eLearning platform, not only can you create highly engaging sales training, but you can also make it better in terms of quality, accessibility, flexibility, customization, and learning outcomes with features like microlearning, gamification, QR codes, 3rd-party AI integration, and Rest API to name a few.
+With the uQualio white-label video eLearning platform, you can create highly engaging sales training.
+Furthermore, you can make the training better in terms of quality, accessibility, flexibility, customization, and learning outcomes with features like microlearning, gamification, QR codes, 3rd-party AI integration, and Rest API to name a few.

 And what’s more, you can stay on top of everything with comprehensive reports and analytics, recognize the learner’s achievement with micro-credentials, and scale as you grow with its flexible pricing!